 ANNEX C - S-401 Validation Checks

-This Annex specifies the minimum checks that producers of S-401 IENC validation tools should include in their validation software.
+The validation checks specific to S-401 IENC datasets are included in IHO Publication S-158:401.
+This document specifies the minimum checks that producers of S-401 IENC validation tools should include in their validation software.
 This software must be used by hydrographic offices to help ensure that their IENC data are compliant with the S-401 IENC Product Specification.
 The checklist has been compiled for the IHO from lists of checks provided by a number of hydrographic offices and software companies.
-The Annex provides checks for individual IENC cells however additional checks applicable to IENC Exchange Sets are included in part X.X.
+XXXXXXXprovides checks for individual IENC cells however additional checks applicable to IENC Exchange Sets are included in part X.X.

-The S-401 Validation Checks can be found in the Standards and Publications page of the IEHG web site, ienc.openecdis.org
+The S-401 Validation Checks can be found in the Standards and Publications page of the IEHG web site, https://ienc.openecdis.org

-Annex C – S-52 Checklist

-<<NOTE: This Annex contains clauses taken directly from S-52.
-They are currently here as a checklist until the portrayal catalogue has been built and the S-100 concepts that map to the S-52 concepts have been incorporated into the main body of S-101 and to ensure that certain functionality that is needed for ECDIS is not lost. >>